 Propagation Series Omega is one of two ‘transitional beers’ that mark of the end of the Propagation Series and a move toward a new brand for the Blendery.
 Meeting halfway in the middle of Brett Saison and ‘lambic inspired’, this tart farmhouse ale has medium acidity with notes of barnyard, fruit, and aged hops.
 Balanced and refreshing, yet also deeply complex.

-Beachwood Blendery team is embarking on an undoubtedly geeky quest to create American-style lambics.
-We will produce beer using ingredients, equipment and brewing methods that are both steeped in tradition and admittedly modern.
+Beachwood Blendery is a small batch beer producer established in 2014 by the same creative minds behind the award winning Beachwood Brewing.
+Beachwood Blendery has embarked on an undoubtedly geeky quest to recreate the Lambic style beers of Belgium.
+Our beers are produced using ingredients, equipment, and brewing methods that are both steeped in tradition and admittedly modern.

-The more traditional method employed will include the use of un-malted wheat, aged hops, a copper-lined koelschip placed in the rafters, spontaneous fermentation, used French oak wine barrels and puncheons.
+The more traditional methods involve the use of un-malted wheat, aged hops, a koelschip placed in the rafters, spontaneous fermentation, neutral French Oak wine barrels and puncheons.

-All of this will occur in a 1000-barrel-capacity aging room, which lives in a custom-designed enclosed environment built to mimic the daily temperature and humidity fluctuations of an actual barrel room in Belgium.
+All of this occurs in our custom-designed barrel room, built to mimic the daily temperature and humidity fluctuations of a Lambic brewery in Belgium.